 - You cannot enter the Museums or the Basilica with alcoholic drinks.
 Any food or drink may be left at the cloakrooms.

 - Guided or non-guided tour has been a question every tourist asks themselves at one point of time.
 The answer boils down to what type of experience you are looking to have.
-If visiting the Vatican is just another trip for you, go for a normal ticket.
-On the other hand, if you consider yourself an avid learner and someone who genuinely enjoys discovering fun insights about the place they are visiting, the guided tour will definitely make the experience special and memorable for you.

 - If you are looking forward to visiting the Sistine Chapel in the Vatican Museums, please note that the last room of the museum can only be accessed before 3 PM.
 Plan your day accordingly.

 - Some vendors also offer small group tours for the Vatican Museums.
 If you are traveling in a group, make use of this convenient option and get a relatively private experience at the museums.